 Looking back, I know I missed out on not only a lot of delicious food, but also the whole concept of being young.
 It’s a shame, but I can’t turn back the clock.
 One of the great things about being fully recovered is that I now get to compensate by stepping up my snacking game whenever possible.

 That’s where this white bean spread and my accompanying toppings of choice – panfried mushrooms and zucchini – come in.

 I loved making a white bean spread for the first time.
 Chickpeas form most go-to vegan spreads and dips – understandably, as no one can turn down smooth, flavourful hummus.
 But I nonetheless feel like other bean varieties are slightly underrated.

 This recipe works as either a spread of a dip to satisfy all of your savoury snack cravings.
 The toppings I’m suggesting here are just that: suggestions.
 I’ve kept them as snack-friendly as possible, with no excessive ingredients or preparation time required.
 Just zucchinis, mushrooms and a few spices.
 Sometimes, the tastiest things in life are veeery simple!
-I use the 28cm Scoville Neverstick Frying Pan, which is great for cooking without oil.

 But if you’re not a mushroom/zucchini/zucchini fan, try out other combinations.
 Avocado and sourdough work like magic!
 Alternatively, use it as a dip for fresh vegetables, crackers, fries, etc.

 If you want to, add a squeeze of lemon juice for extra tanginess.
 However, I wanted my spread to have more of a savoury, smoky flavour, so I left it out.
 Likewise, adjust the amount of salt you use to ‘customise’ the recipe.

 Now, onto the white bean spread…

 Let me know in the comments: have you ever tried making a spread/dip out of white beans?
 What are your favourite rice cake toppings?